ia-eknorr/project-template/README.md

 ## Updating this Development Environment

 The configuration baked into each of the `gw-init/*.gwbk` gateway files is setup to connect to other development resources in this environment.
 When updating elements of the base configuration, it is important that the projects are not part of the captured GWBK's.
-Below is a sequence of steps to update the environment's GWBK's:
+Below are two sequences of steps to update the environment's GWBK's (depending on system):

+### MacOS and Windows WSL

 1. Bring the solution online and make the needed configuration changes.
 2. Run the following script to take a gateway backup of the container and strip the gateway projects